9 May 2013.

 Compare the breakdown of holders at the end of 2009 with most recent:

-Japan demographics (28 Dec 2012) The population of those 65 or older is rising strongly while the population of those at a typical working age, 20-64, has peaked and is falling.
-The ratio of the former to the latter is high and will continue to rise.
+Japan demographics (13 Aug 2014) The population of those 65 or older is rising strongly while the population of those at a typical working age, 20-64, has peaked and is falling.
+The ratio of the former to the latter, known as the dependency ratio, is high and will continue to rise.

 27 Oct 2009.
 FT.com.